Estimated reading time: 5 minutes

 Happy people have hobbies that help them relax and find pleasure.

-Find out what employees like to do and have an artist come in and give a painting class; a golf instructor to give golf lessons; or a dance instructor to show them how to do the latest dance move!
+Find out what employees like to do and have an artist come in and give a painting class, a golf instructor to give golf lessons, or a dance instructor to show them how to do the latest dance moves!

 Identify those special things that make employees happy and reinforce it at work.